0 Comment

 Employee Recognition On Social Media - The Great Debate!

-The desire to stay constantly connected and updated makes employees feel the need to use social media at work.
+The desire to stay constantly connected and up to date often leads employees to use social media during work hours.

 However, many organizations consider the use of social media at work as just an unproductive activity.